 Who may apply?

-Any undergraduate (including current seniors) may apply for a fellowship.
+Any freshman, sophomore, or junior undergraduate may apply for a fellowship.

 What kind of work qualifies as public interest?